-FleischmanGarciaMaslowski was originally designed The Lee Davis Community Resource Center in the late 1980s.
-The firm then completely renovated and updated the center in 2017 to reflect contemporary needs of the county allowing it to continue to provide a wide variety of services and activities for the community.
+FleischmanGarciaMaslowski originally designed The Lee Davis Community Resource Center in the late 1980s.
+The firm then completely renovated and updated the center in 2017 to reflect the county's contemporary needs, allowing it to continue providing a wide variety of services and activities for the community.

-The renovation included the creation of a new entry façade which allows for greater amounts of natural lighting into a two-story lobby, making for a warmer, welcoming and more inviting environment.
-A new covered entrance canopy will be added and a new helical monumental stairway will be added to the renovated lobby.
-It will also include the creation of a multi-purpose space, named the Queen Miller Room.
+The renovation included the creation of a new entry façade which allows for more significant amounts of natural lighting into a two-story lobby, making for a warmer, welcoming, and more inviting environment.
+The renovated lobby will add a new covered entrance canopy and a new helical monumental stairway.
+It also includes creating a multi-purpose space, the Queen Miller Room.